Prime Goose Habitat and Hunting in Southern Ontario

 The area which offers potential for geese extends from Newcastle on Lake Ontario, north to include all of the Kawartha Lakes east to Tweed, and south to Belleville.
 Lake Ontario, the Kawartha Lakes, and numerous small ponds provide overnight resting spots.
 Most of this region is rural farming with wheat, barley, oats, peas, and corn - all favourites of Canadas.

-The south central area of Ontario has very little hunting pressure but there is a high goose population and virtually thousands of farms to hunt.
+The south central area of Ontario has very little hunting pressure, but there is a high goose population and virtually thousands of farms to hunt.
 Early in the year, local geese are found on the Kawartha Lakes and adjacent farms.
-As freeze-up occurs in November the geese move south to Lake Ontario.
+As freeze-up occurs in November, the geese move south to Lake Ontario.
 Daily flights of 6 to 20 km to feeding fields are common.
-Savvy hunters drive the side roads morning and late afternoon scouting to find where geese are landing.
-Often 500 to 1,000 Canadas can be seen in a 10-acre field.
+Savvy hunters drive the side roads in the morning and then scout in the late afternoon to find where geese are landing.
+Often, 500 to 1,000 Canadas can be seen in a 10-acre field.
 Asking a farmer for permission the day before a hunt is part of the routine.

 Bob McGary and partner with a couple of south-central Ontario geese.